lowepowerlab/lab_handbook/README.md

 If there's an emergency, and Tiffany isn't responding on Slack, email her.
 If it's a very urgent emergency (lab accident, -70 freezer meltdown, etc), call 911 or [Tiffany's Cell Phone](https://cutt.ly/lpl_contact).

 **Purposes of Channels**
+* **# safety**:
+    * A place to discuss safety: Identify hazards, ask safety related questions, share safety information & advice!
 * **# wall_of_failure**:
     1. Seek troubleshooting advice, especially for lab-specific technical questions.
 For general molecular biology/genetics, also consider the [labrats subreddit](reddit.com/r/labrats) or [ResearchGate](Researchgate.com).
 ResearchGate seems better for searching old discussions & labrats is better for active discussion.
     1. Poke fun at your own failures.
 Failure is an essential part of research, but it is easy to forget that when reading scientific papers / listening to seminars that are the culmination of a lot of failure that eventually led to success.
 To bolster our lab against **imposter syndrome**, I encourage everyone to acknowledge failures.
 * **# data_sharing**:
     * The reciprocal of **# wall_of_failure**.
 Celebrate your exiting data!
 Also, provide feedback to each other on data visualization.
-* **# safety**:
-    * A place to discuss safety: Identify hazards, ask safety related questions, share safety information & advice!
-* **# announcements**:
-    * The lab calendars will automatically post daily and weekly summaries of lab events here.

 * **# general**:
     * Post lab business here: new resources, etc.
 * **# ordering**: